What

 radar data with photogrammetrically analyzed

 photographs.
-Here are a couple examples.
+Here are some examples.

 |